kkweon/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 #**Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

----

-**Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)